4th Year Medical Student Electives in Dermatology

 The dermatology elective is an ambulatory rotation integrated with a vibrant inpatient consultation service.
 The main dermatology outpatient clinics are located at Shapiro Ambulatory Care Center.
 During this rotation, you will directly interact with dermatology residents, international trainees, our clinical support staff as well as various dermatology attendings.

 Our clinics very busy and offer a robust learning experience.
 In general, you are encouraged to see patients and be part of the integral dermatology team.
 Some attending physicians may let you see patients on your own while others may not.
 Please check with the specific attending dermatologist you are with that day.
-In addition, some attending physicians see a wide range of general dermatology patients while others have “specialty clinics,” focusing on a particular dermatologic disorder.
 Clinical teaching will be done at the bedside and outside of the room.
 There will also be opportunities for you to see inpatient dermatology consults.
 Please be sensitive to the pace of the clinic.
 There will be days when the clinics are very busy and your questions and teaching may have to wait until after the clinic is over.
 Please also refrain from offering diagnostic opinions or advice and counseling to patients on dermatologic matters without first reviewing with the dermatology attendings.

 You are encouraged to ask questions and take initiative in self-learning through reading and literature searches.
 Reading assignments and additional educational resources are listed under CURRICULUM.